If the was one fault I had, it was prevarication.

 Five minutes after I first saw him.

-When he appeared at the door, I thought about ignoring him, but realized that wasn’t going to change anything.
+When he appeared at the door, I thought about ignoring him, but realised that wasn’t going to change anything.
 Besides that, I guess I wanted to know why he would want to see me.

 “Would it make any difference if I said no?”
 Well, it didn’t mean I couldn’t spar with him, just a little.
 “Who are you.”